Marker Logo

 Franklin County

-Photographed By Billy Clemmons, March 25, 2024
+Photographed by Billy Clemmons, March 25, 2024

 1. Russellville First Baptist Church Marker

-Russellville First Baptist Church.
-Franklin County.
+Inscription.
 In 1867, community members established First Baptist Church in the heart of Russellville, Alabama.
 From its beginning, First Baptist Church has sought to glorify Christ and live out the Great Commission.
 The church held services in the Methodist Episcopal Church until a white frame structure was built in 1893.
 In 1909-1910, the church built its first brick building.
 The church continued improving and expanding into at least the end of the twentieth century.
 In 1949, the church added a new education building, and a new sanctuary and pastorium in 1957.
 The church acquired a building for a memorial chapel in 1981; constructed an education building, gym, and fellowship hall in 1989; and built a senior education addition in 2000.
 The church currently occupies two city blocks and remains a vital part of the community.

 Listed in the National Register of Historic Places January 29, 2019